shawnpetros/shawnpetros/README.md

 I'm the dude who took apart toasters as a kid to find out why AND how they worked.

 Fifteen years in tech turned that into React, TypeScript, AI pipelines, and an unhealthy number of repos.
-Then the industry buried the fun part under DSA interviews and "quality with velocity" metrics... so I went and got it back.
+Then the industry buried the fun part under DSA interviews and "quality with velocity" metrics... so I went on a quest to get the wonder back.

 Now I build things that light up when I tell them to.
 And it feels like the first time I put a hover state on a button with jQuery.